Desiree Horton: Popularity with viewers

 When KTLA replaced Horton late in 2005, popular media-tracking weblog Innocent Bystander said it subsequently received so many "hits" from people searching the Internet for Horton that it had to post an online warning saying it might be forced to shut down for a few days.
 This had never happened before.
 Due to KTLA's distribution via satellite as a "superstation," viewers from as far as Canada wrote to complain that Horton was no longer on the Morning News.

-Horton maintains a blog, The Adventures of Chopper Chick!, so her fans can keep up with her activities and ask her questions.
+Horton used to maintain a blog, The Adventures of Chopper Chick!, so her fans can keep up with her activities and ask her questions.
 She set up the blog after learning there were so many people asking about her on the Internet.
 "I didn't realize how many fans I had and how many people cared [about me] until I was gone [from KTLA]," she said.

 Personal life

-Horton, who is single, was born and raised in North Hollywood, California.
+Horton was born and raised in North Hollywood, California.
 She is very close to her mom.
 Her KTLA bio stated: "One of the most cherished people in her life is her mother."